microbecode/zk-agecheck/README.md

 ### Mina blockchain

-A circuit (program) is written in the [o1js framework](https://github.com/o1-labs/o1js).
+A ZK program is written in the [o1js framework](https://github.com/o1-labs/o1js).
 The circuit does the following:

 1. Receive a signed message from a KYC provider.
 Verify the signature and generate a proof for the data
 1. Verify a received proof, along with the claimed data